Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Sellers.json Specification Violation

-\subsection{Sellers.json Specification Violation}
+\section{Sellers.json Specification Violation}

-\subsubsection{Misrepresentation:}
+\subsection{Misrepresentation}

-The \sellersjson standard is complementary to the \adstxt standard, and together, they increase the transparency of the ecosystem and enable entities to discover the identity of ad inventory sellers.
-In order for this to work, publishers' \adstxt files need to list the ad systems they have authorized to serve ads on their websites, and ad systems need to publish a \sellersjson file that confirms that they have reviewed the website.
-Specifications assume that all parties use both standards properly and publish the correct information.
+~ The \sellersjson standard is complementary to the \adstxt standard, and together, they increase the transparency of the ecosystem and enable entities to discover the identity of ad inventory sellers.
+In order for this to work, publishers' \adstxt files need to list the ad systems they have authorized to serve ads on their \websites, and ad systems need to publish a \sellersjson file that confirms that they have reviewed the \website.
 As already discussed, various intermediaries might want to hide the actual type of their contract with an ad network.
 We study the types of seller accounts declared in \adstxt and \sellersjson files we have collected.
 When a publisher identifier is listed as \texttt{DIRECT} in an \adstxt file, the respective \sellersjson file of the ad network should list the same identifier as \texttt{PUBLISHER}~\cite{adsTxtStandard}.
 Similarly, a \texttt{RESELLER} identifier in \adstxt should be registered as \texttt{INTERMEDIARY} in \sellersjson.